macfreaker/dhcp_dashboard/README.md

 # Dashboard for DHCP/DNS on Raspberry PI

-A Flask web application that provides a comprehensive dashboard for managing DHCP/DNS settings on a Raspberry Pi running dnsmasq.
-This tool makes it easy to manage network devices through both a web interface and RESTful API.
+A Flask web application that provides a comprehensive dashboard for managing DHCP/DNS settings on a Raspberry Pi running dnsmasq. **Now includes Access Point functionality** - transform your Raspberry Pi into a wireless access point with unified local network across Wi-Fi and Ethernet!

 ## Features